Disclaimer: Please contact Sophos Professional Services if you require assistance with your specific environment.

 In the example, source computer 10.176.205.52 isn’t allowed to access the web server due to "WAF Anomaly", and the firewall rule for WAF is ID 3.

-Firewall rule ID 3 has web server protection policy enabled,
+Firewall rule ID 3 has web server protection policy turned on,

-Check details of the protection policy, we can see the Mode is set to Reject, and the Common threat filter is enabled.
+Check the details of the protection policy; we can see the Mode is set to Reject, and the Common threat filter is turned on.

 Therefore, Sophos Firewall dropped the web server access as configured.

-In this example, PC and HTTP Server are connected by a Sophos Firewall.
+In this example, the PC and HTTP Server are connected by a Sophos Firewall.

 However, the PC can't access HTTP service hosted on the server

-Log Viewer > Firewall shows packet from the Server to the PC got dropped by Sophos Firewall with the reason "Could not associate packet to any connection"
+Log Viewer > Firewall shows that the packet from the Server to the PC got dropped by Sophos Firewall with the reason "Could not associate packet to any connection."

 In Sophos Firewall web admin, go to Diagnostics > Packet capture, and click Configure to add a packet filter.